m1chellelinn/m1chellelinn/README.md

 # 👋 Welcome!
 Below, you can find the details of most (if not all) of my projects.
-Thanks for reviewing my portfolio! 😎
-# A bit about me
-### [🖊️ Resume](https://drive.google.com/file/d/1EUkp7UoIuRPeIUY1dyqDHfLYXq3VJ5aJ/view?usp=sharing)&nbsp;&nbsp;&nbsp;/&nbsp;/&nbsp;&nbsp;&nbsp;[📩 Email](mailto:michaellin0902@gmail.com)&nbsp;&nbsp;&nbsp;/&nbsp;/&nbsp;&nbsp;&nbsp;[📘 LinkedIn](https://www.linkedin.com/in/lisong-michael-lin/)&nbsp;&nbsp;&nbsp;/&nbsp;/&nbsp;&nbsp;&nbsp;[🎨 Artworks](https://github.com/m1chellelinn/m1chellelinn/blob/939ea291932c3ab1c58e49702ff3c69864b2a7f8/artwork/description.md)

- I am fast-learning and hard-working, and I enjoy working with a team of people.
-I have a passion for computer hardware and software that stems from being a member of the[ UBC Solar student design team](https://ubcsolar.com/).

- Outside of Solar and classes, I enjoy [landscape painting on a digital format](https://github.com/m1chellelinn/m1chellelinn/blob/939ea291932c3ab1c58e49702ff3c69864b2a7f8/artwork/description.md), music, and casual sports!
+Thank you for reviewing my portfolio! 😎 I'm a computer engineering student interested in low-level software & computer hardware, and I love diving deep into complex problems and finding interesting solutions.
+From my experiences at FORM Swim, UBC Solar, and in my classes, I've always been intrigued by the infinite number of functionalities that embedded software and computer hardware can achieve.
+I loved learning all about each of these systems that I've worked on, and I'm sure that same goes for all the systems that I'll work on in the future.

 <details>
-  <summary> Read more
+  <summary> More
   </summary>

-  - From this short time studying at UBC, I’m already competent in languages such as C, C++, Java, Python, and SystemVerilog; and practices such as embedded programming basics, testing, thread safety, documentation, and much more.
-At UBC Solar, I’m constantly awed by the size and complexity of circuits and firmware that go into controlling the solar car battery I’m working on.

   - I enjoy playing the trombone and piano.
 My profile picture to the left is actually taken from one of our band concerts.

   - I love cycling to school and around Vancouver, skiing at Cypress and Seymour (but it's so expensive), and swimming.
 </details>

+### [🖊️ Resume](https://drive.google.com/file/d/1RpNukfM-BgrrIbv0eEy-YcHyU9EkrGKZ/view?usp=drive_link)&nbsp;&nbsp;&nbsp;/&nbsp;/&nbsp;&nbsp;&nbsp;[📩 Email](mailto:michaellin0902@gmail.com)&nbsp;&nbsp;&nbsp;/&nbsp;/&nbsp;&nbsp;&nbsp;[📘 LinkedIn](https://www.linkedin.com/in/lisong-michael-lin/)&nbsp;&nbsp;&nbsp;/&nbsp;/&nbsp;&nbsp;&nbsp;[🎨 Artworks](https://github.com/m1chellelinn/m1chellelinn/blob/939ea291932c3ab1c58e49702ff3c69864b2a7f8/artwork/description.md)

 &nbsp;